Something Wild (1986 film)

-Something Wild is a 1986 American comedy thriller film directed by Jonathan Demme and written by E. Max Frye.
+Something Wild is a 1986 American comedy thriller film directed and produced by Jonathan Demme, from a screenplay by E. Max Frye.
 It stars Melanie Griffith, Jeff Daniels, and Ray Liotta.
-In the film, uptight investment banker Charles Driggs (Daniels) goes on an impromptu road trip with a mysterious, care-free woman (Griffith) but they face trouble when her ex-convict husband (Liotta) turns up.
+In the film, an uptight investment banker (Daniels) goes on an impromptu road trip with a mysterious, care-free woman (Griffith), but they face trouble when her ex-convict husband (Liotta) turns up.

 Something Wild was theatrically released in the United States on November 7, 1986, by Orion Pictures.
 The film grossed $8.4 million worldwide.
-It received positive reviews from critics, with praise for Griffith and Daniels' chemistry and performances, direction, screenplay: its themes have been assessed to include rebellion to modern capitalism.
+It received positive reviews from critics, with praise for Griffith and Daniels' chemistry and performances, direction, screenplay.
+At the 44th Golden Globe Awards, the film was nominated for Best Actor in a Motion Picture – Musical or Comedy (Daniels), Best Actress in a Motion Picture – Musical or Comedy (Griffith), and Best Supporting Actor – Motion Picture (Liotta).

 Plot

-Charlie Driggs is a conventional yuppie investment banker who works in New York City.
+Charlie Driggs is a conventional New York City yuppie investment banker.
 After he leaves a greasy spoon diner without paying, a wildly dressed woman with a brunette bob who calls herself Lulu confronts him.
 Lulu offers Charlie a ride downtown but instead heads for New Jersey and throws his beeper from the moving car.
 Lulu openly drinks liquor while driving and stops in a town to buy more.
 While Charlie phones his office, Lulu — unbeknownst to him — robs a liquor store.

 Charlie claims the cash he is carrying is for his Christmas club account, but Lulu persuades him to pay for a room at a roadside motel.
 Once inside she handcuffs him to the bed.
 She phones his boss and puts the receiver to his head while they are having sex, forcing him into an awkward conversation.
-Later, Charlie pretends to phone his wife but Lulu is unaware that his marriage ended nine months ago.
+Later, Charlie pretends to phone his wife, keeping Lulu unaware that his marriage ended nine months ago.

 After sharing a meal with Lulu at an Italian restaurant, Charlie realizes he is unable to pay with what little cash he has left.
 Lulu leaves him with the check, forcing him to flee the restaurant to escape an angry chef who demands payment.
 After spending the night at a motel, Lulu and Charlie awaken to find a police officer and tow truck near the car she drove down an embankment and into a signpost the night before.
 Lulu abandons the car and buys one from a sleazy used car dealer, leaving Charlie wondering where she got the money.
 He starts to enjoy Lulu's free-wheeling lifestyle and realizes he is falling in love with her.